Updated December 2022

-You need a minimum of 75% to pass the TSSA gas tech exams.
-Plus, you need to score at least 75% on the practical, hands-on training portion of your gas technician program.
+You need a minimum of 75 per cent to pass the TSSA gas tech exams.
+Plus, you need to score at least 75 per cent on the practical, hands-on training portion of your gas technician program.

-Important: along with acceptable test scores, you must maintain an 80% attendance rate during training.
-Miss too many classes, and you won't be eligible to take the exam, and earn your Certificate of Qualification.
+Important: Along with acceptable test scores, you must maintain an 80 per cent attendance rate during training.
+Miss too many classes and you won't be eligible to take the exam and earn your Certificate of Qualification.

 So, let's say you don't pass your TSSA exam.
 Can you take it again?
 The official rules say yes, but you must wait for 30 days before you try again.

-Important: If you fail the certification exam 3 times, you'll need to take an accredited gas technician training program again to improve your overall skills and knowledge.
+Important: If you fail the certification exam three times, you'll need to take an accredited gas technician training program again to improve your overall skills and knowledge.

 Looking for more detailed information on becoming a certified gas technician?
 Take a look at this page on the TSSA website.

-Your next step is to speak with Admissions.
-An Admissions Advisor will guide you through the Gas Technician programs, costs, financial aid, how to apply, and more.
+Your next step is to speak with admissions.
+An advisor will guide you through the gas technician programs, costs, financial aid, how to apply, and more.